 Sarcoidosis is a type of inflammatory disease that can affect a number of different bodily organs, however, it primarily affects the lymph glands and the lungs.
 When you have sarcoidosis, abnormal masses, or “nodules – which are oftentimes referred to as granulomas – which consist of inflamed tissues – will form in various organs.
 These can actually alter the normal structure of these organs, and may even alter the functioning of them.

 Those who are afflicted with this health condition can have a variety of different symptoms.
-These can include swollen and painful joints, blurred vision, red and teary eyes, a hoarse voice, the formation of kidney stones, an enlarged liver, loss of hearing, seizures, tender lymph glands, abnormal heart beats, pain in the feet and / or hands, and even depression and / or dementia.
+These can include swollen and painful joints, blurred vision, red and teary eyes, a hoarse voice, the formation of kidney stones, an enlarged liver, loss of hearing, seizures, tender lymph glands, abnormal heartbeats, pain in the feet and/or hands, and even depression and/or dementia.

 With some individuals, the symptoms of the disease may start to appear slowly over time.
-However with others, the various symptoms can occur suddenly and / or severely and can greatly affect their health.
+However, with others, the various symptoms can occur suddenly and/or severely and can greatly affect their health.
 Those who are most at risk of contracting sarcoidosis are individuals who are between the ages of 20 and 40 – and females tend to be diagnosed at a more frequent rate than men.

 Due to the various symptoms that sarcoidosis can cause, this condition can typically have an effect on a person’s life insurance application.
-When applying for life insurance coverage, the underwriters will want to know as much as possible about your overall health.

 What the Life Insurance Underwriters Will Want to Know About You

-In addition, you will also typically be asked to take a medical examination.
-This is a usual part of the overall life insurance application process.
 The medical exam usually lasts approximately 30 minutes and is performed by a paramedical professional.
 During the exam, you will typically be asked for additional health information.
 You will also be asked to submit a blood and a urine sample for testing purposes by the life insurance company.

 - When were you initially diagnosed with sarcoidosis?
-This question will be important to the insurance underwriters because the earlier in your life that you were diagnosed with this condition, the better it can oftentimes be monitored and / or controlled.
+This question will be important to the insurance underwriters because the earlier in your life that you were diagnosed with this condition, the better it can oftentimes be monitored and/or controlled.
 In some cases, the individual’s granulomas may even have disappeared over time.
 If this is the case, then the applicant may be able to qualify for a Standard policy rating.

-- Which of your organs / areas of the body are or were affected by your sarcoidosis condition?
+- Which of your organs/areas of the body are or were affected by your sarcoidosis condition?
 This question will help the underwriters to determine the seriousness of your condition.
 For example, if your major bodily organs are or were affected, then your coverage may be approved as a Substandard (or not accepted, depending on the severity).
-However, if you have a much more mild case of the condition, then you may be eligible to be rated as a Standard policy holder.
+However, if you have a much more mild case of the condition, then you may be eligible to be rated as a Standard policyholder.

 - Within the past 6 months, have you experienced any symptoms of your sarcoidosis condition?
 This question will also help the insurance underwriters in determining the severity of your sarcoidosis condition.
 Oftentimes, this will also be dependent upon the actual organs or bodily area that is or was affected by the disease.

 - Do you have a history or relapse?
-The underwriters will also want to know if you have a history or relapse.
+The underwriters will also want to know if you have a history of relapse.
 This is because they need to know if your condition is in its initial stages, or if it is more of a recurring diagnosis.
 If it is recurring, they will also need to know the frequency in order to more appropriately determine a policy rating.

-- How are your currently controlling and / or managing your sarcoidosis condition?
-The underwriters will want to know what steps you are and / or have been taking to control and / or manage your condition.
+- How are your currently controlling and/or managing your sarcoidosis condition?
+The underwriters will want to know what steps you are and/or have been taking to control and/or manage your condition.
 This can include any medications that you may be taking.
 If you are taking any type of medication, the underwriters will want to know what the medications are, as well as the amount of dosage.